harrymatthews50/MeshEditor/README.md

 import sys
 sys.path.append('/path/to/mesh/editor') # path to the location of the Mesheditor repo on your computer
 ```
-To verify the installation take one of the demo scripts, modify the call to sys.path.append at the start of the script then try to run it from your computer terminal
+To verify the installation take one of the demo scripts, modify the call to sys.path.append at the start of the text of the script in a plain text editor or Python IDE then try to run it from your computer terminal or Anaconda Prompt (Windows)
 ```
 conda activate MeshEditing
 python path/to/demo/script.py